You’ve finished your latest piece. Now you want to know if you really need to varnish colored pencil art.

 Controlling Wax Bloom

-Some colored pencils are made with a wax binder that allows the pigment to be formed into a core during manufacture and that allows you to put color on paper while drawing.
+All colored pencils are made with a binder that allows the pigment to be formed into a core during manufacture.
+The binder is a combination of oil, wax, and other ingredients, and it allows you to put color on paper while drawing.
+As you put pigment on the paper, you also put the binder on the paper.
+You can’t avoid it.

-You leave wax on the paper, too.
+So when you draw, you leave wax on the paper as well as color.
 If you use heavy pressure or lots of layers, you may end up with a lot of wax on the paper.

 The wax slowly rises to the surface of the color layers and gives the drawing a foggy or cloudy look.
 This is wax bloom.